Meet the CAPS Staff

 Licensed Clinical Social Worker

 Holly received her BFA from the University of New Mexico and her MSW from San Francisco State University.
 She completed comprehensive training in Dialectical Behavioral Therapy and intensive study and consultation in contemporary relational psychodynamic theory/practice.
-Prior to becoming a psychotherapist, Holly worked in the Bay Area non-profit sector in organizations focussed on immigrant rights and community organizing.
-Holly’s approach to counseling is collaborative, relational, strengths-based, justice-oriented, and focuses on centering students' personal goals and values and the cultural and sociopolitical contexts of our lives.
+Before becoming a psychotherapist, Holly worked in the Bay Area non-profit sector in organizations focused on immigrant rights and community organizing.
+Holly’s approach to counseling is collaborative, relational, strengths-based, and justice-oriented, and focuses on centering students' personal goals and values and the cultural and sociopolitical contexts of our lives.

 Jeff Lee, LCSW